BookWorm-Github/BookWorm/FutureStuff.md

 - See Grammarly functionalities.
 BUT if under quotation, don't highlight the errors/grammar mistakes.
    - - Highlighting automatically defines word?
 Like grammarly

 - If you make a search query, the search engine will match your search terms with web page content that is in someone else's words.
 It would be nice if YOU could write your own words and thoughts about the text and have the search engine match YOUR search terms with YOUR own words because YOU are more familiar with words that YOU write yourself than with the web page content that is written by someone else.
 This can be implemented by letting users take notes on the web page and matching search terms with those notes.

+- Can also have automation like Trello's Butler feature, but BookWorm.

+- Reliability score????
+IDK how this will work but its there... create our own scoring systems based on authors and whatnot...

 Unlooked benefits of a portfolio homepage:
 - Saves tabs that are open and restores them later, frees up memory and avoids tab cluttering
 - Can be created as a todo list, for work that needs to continue research on/ or a form that u need submitted can be added to this album